Our practice uses high power microscopes to enhance the precision of patient care.

 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare for you.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
-Belknap, Sparks, and Campbell utilize Digital Imaging Technologies within the office.
+Campbell and Sparks utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.
 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.